gberger/brainfuck-in-ruby/README.md

 # The output can also be found in an instance variable
 br.out

-# You can access the cursor location integer and the memory array
+# You can read the cursor location integer and the memory array
 br.cursor
 br.memory